arda92a/arda92a/README.md

 <div align="center">

 ### 🎉 Fun Fact of the Day
-*"I can train a neural network to recognize cats vs dogs with 99% accuracy! 🐱🐶"* 😄
+*"I can build a chatbot that tells programming jokes! 🤖😄"* 😄

 **⭐ If you like what you see, consider starring some repositories! ⭐**